dojo/docs/quickstart/arrays.rst

     </ul>
     </div>

-For complete documentation and more examples please check the `dojo.map documentation <dojo/map>`_
+For complete documentation and more examples please check the :ref:`dojo.map documentation <dojo/map>`

 =========